kubernetes/kubernetes/docs/design/selector-generation.md

 ### Automatic Mode

 - User does not specify `job.spec.selector`.
-- User is probably unaware of the `job.spec.noAutoSelector` field and does not think about it.
+- User is probably unaware of the `job.spec.manualSelector` field and does not think about it.
 - User optionally puts labels on pod template (optional).  user does not think about uniqueness, just labeling for user's own reasons.
 - Defaulting logic sets `job.spec.selector` to `matchLabels["controller-uid"]="$UIDOFJOB"`
 - Defaulting logic  appends 2 labels to the `.spec.template.metadata.labels`.